LattePandaTeam/Docs/content/delta_edition/os.md

 !!! tips
     This tutorial is for the LattePanda Delta and Alpha.
 If you are using the 1st edition LattePanda, please refer to the 1st edition documents.

-### What you need
+### What You Will Need

 * 1 x Blank USB Flash Drive (8 GB or larger)
-* [Ubuntu 16.04 LTS image](http://releases.ubuntu.com/releases/16.04/) (64 bit Desktop image is recommended)
+* [Ubuntu 16.04 LTS disc image file](http://releases.ubuntu.com/releases/16.04/) (64 bit Desktop disc image file is recommended)

 ### Installation Steps

 * Download the Ubuntu 16.04 LTS image.
 * Create a USB installation media for Ubuntu.
-We recommended 'Rufus' for creating installation media.
-You can download it [here](https://rufus.akeo.ie/).
+We recommend using 'Rufus' to create the installation media.
+You can download this [here](https://rufus.akeo.ie/).
-* Choose your USB flash drive, and load the ISO file, the GUI of Rufus will be looked like the picture shown as below.
-Click the start button to burn the ISO file into the USB flash drive.
+* Choose your USB flash drive, and load the ISO file.
+The GUI of Rufus will looked like the picture below.
+Click the start button to burn the ISO file onto the USB flash drive.
 <center>![](/assets/images/rufus.jpg)</center>
 * If you are using the LattePanda to create the USB installation media, restart the LattePanda.
 Otherwise, insert your USB drive into the LattePanda and turn it on.
-* Press 'Esc' continously to enter BIOS.
+* Press 'Esc' continously to enter the BIOS.
 * Navigate to the "Boot" tab and change the "Boot Option Priorities" so that the USB drive is "Boot Option #1".
 <center>![](/assets/images/USB_Boot_Order_Delta.jpg)</center>
 * Navigate to the "Save & Exit" tab and select "Save Changes & Exit".

 The LattePanda will restart.
-Later, you will enter the installation GUI.
+Afterwards, you will enter the installation GUI.
 The following picture should appear.

 <center>![](https://i.imgur.com/13Mxl3A.jpg?1)</center>
 There will be two options: